arobavet/Microsoft365DSC/docs/docs/resources/azure-ad/AADRoleDefinition.md

 ## Description

 This resource configures an Azure Active Directory role definition.
-To configure custom roles you require an Azure AD Premium P1 license.
+To configure custom roles you require an Entra ID Premium P1 license.
 The account used to configure role definitions based on this resource needs either to be a "Global Administrator" or a "Privileged role administrator".